xiaohan2012/xiaohan2012.github.io/_posts/2015-10-01-graph_mining_topics.md

 Extensions:

-- Can we incorporate network structure to contrain the topics, just like [Detecting topic evolution in scientific literature: how can citations help?](http://dl.acm.org/citation.cfm?id=1646076)
+- Can we incorporate network structure to constrain the topics, just like [Detecting topic evolution in scientific literature: how can citations help?](http://dl.acm.org/citation.cfm?id=1646076)
 - Can we capture the evolving topics for user/community/group?
+- Can we devise a visualization method for topic evolution taking group structure into account?

 [Topic evolution and social interactions: how authors effect research](http://dl.acm.org/citation.cfm?id=1183653):